 How and Why Educators are Including Video Assignments in their Courses

-Kirkland (2006) offers a diverse list of video-making projects, including:
+Kirkland (2006) offers a diverse list of video-making assignment project, including:

 - Public Service Announcements